What HR says vs what I hear

 I didn’t start my professional career yesterday and I know my role in the process.
 You, the interviewer, know your role too.
 There’s a chance we’re both struggling playing our roles well and we’re trying to get through this with minimum damage.
 There’s also a non-zero chance we’re totally not destined to work together.
 Sometimes tiny details break the deal.
 This is absolutely fine.

 Say it the way it is.
 Even if I hate it

 You want a stronger craftsman with proven technical experience and I didn’t exactly cut it?
 Okay, cool.
 Tell me what objective quality I was lacking.

 You actually expect me to work overtime and answer phone calls 24 hours a day?
 Okay.
 Let me know as soon as possible.
 I may say ‘no’, but I will appreciate honesty.

 Your management board reads Dilbert strips as an educational resource and takes notes?
 All right, good to know.

 You had doubts about my application?
 Okay, I appreciate sharing that.

 I gave a wrong answer at a critical stage of the interview and that buried my chances early?
 Okay, let me know which one it was.
 I can handle constructive criticism.

 You want to reach out to me next time you look for a new employee?
-Just do it.
+Don’t tell me that, but just do it next time you see an opportunity.
 My inbox is operational 24/7 and I read every message even though I suck at replying to all of them.